geosolutions-it/MapStore2/docs/user-guide/timeline.md

 The Timeline is a [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) tool for managing layers with a time dimension.
 It makes possible to observe the layers' evolution over time, to inspect the layer configuration at a specific time instant (or in a time range) and to view different layer configurations time by time dynamically through animations.<br>

+!!!
+Warning
+    Timeline actually works only with [WMTS-Multidim extension](https://docs.geoserver.org/stable/en/user/community/wmts-multidimensional/index.html) (WMS time in capabilities is not fully supported) and at least **GeoServer 2.14.5**.
+Anyway to support all the functionality you need **GeoServer 2.15.2**.
+    From now on, the layers that the Timeline can manage will be addressed as *time layers*.

 When a layer with a time dimension is added to the map, the Timeline panel becomes automatically visible and it allows the user to browse the layer over time.

 <img src="../img/timeline/timeline-base.jpg" class="ms-docimage"/>